 However what also makes Grenada special is that it doesn’t feel like life revolves around tourism.
-In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon, nutmeg, turmeric, ginger, bay leaves and many others.
+In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.

 There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorites is Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.
-A great underwater camera – such as this one – is a must.
+A great underwater camera is a must.

 As one of the Caribbean’s largest islands, the diverse geography in Jamaica is one of the reasons to visit.
 The iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.